 Petit Verdot first gained fame as a blending grape for making Bordeaux wine.
 However, because Petit Verdot often has difficulties reaching full phenolic ripeness, not much of it is planted or used in Bordeaux today.
 Yet, that was not always the case.
 In fact, Petit Verdot, which takes its name from the small size of its berries, was one of the more important grapes for many Bordeaux chateaux in the Medoc during the 1700′s.
 However, quite a bit of Petit Verdot in The Left Bank was removed after the devastating attack of phylloxera in the late 1800′s.
 What little Petit Verdot remained was once again removed from the vineyards in Bordeaux following the frost of 1956.

 The Petit Verdot berries need very specific conditions to ripen, starting with the correct weather during the flowering period.
+If the weather does not cooperate in the spring, the fruit will not ripen well, displaying green flavor and color.
 Petit Verdot enjoys cooler temperatures than many Bordeaux varietals.
 Petit Verdot is very sensitive to water stress and ripens later than the other main Bordeaux grapes.
 This lateness in ripening and harvesting dates often precludes the fruit from being included in the final blend for most producers.
+When Petit Verdot is added to the blend, due to its thick skins and natural acidity, it helps bring additional tannins, color and freshness, along with a spicy character.
 Petit Verdot is most often harvested in Bordeaux after the Merlot has been picked and just before the Cabernet Sauvignon is harvested.

 Petit Verdot is not always used in the final blends, due to its issues with achieving ripeness.
 However, when it is part of the assemblage, it adds additional tannin, color and a unique flavor profile that can manifest itself with aromas of flowers, olives or when very ripe, blueberry characteristics.
 When not fully ripe, Petit Verdot tends to be a sharply acidic, unpleasant grape for wine.